Canadian marijuana company Tilray has first US pot IPO

-SEATTLE — Another big first for the marijuana industry is in the books: A major Canadian grower, processor and distributor has completed an initial public stock offering in the United States, raising $153 million, just as Canada prepares to legalize the drug nationwide.
+SEATTLE — A Canadian company is the first marijuana business to complete an initial public offering on a major U.S. stock exchange, raising $153 million to expand its operations as Canada prepares to legalize the drug nationwide.

-British Columbia-based Tilray Inc.’s shares began trading Thursday on the Nasdaq stock exchange, initially priced at $17.
-It quickly jumped to more than $21.
+British Columbia-based Tilray Inc.’s shares began trading Thursday on the Nasdaq stock exchange.
+Initially priced at $17, the stock quickly jumped to more than $21 a share.

 “It’s another high-profile marker of how the cannabis industry is maturing and professionalizing,” he said.

-Medical marijuana is legal in Canada, and the recreational use and sale become legal on Oct.
-17.
+Medical marijuana is legal in Canada, and on Oct.
+17, the country will become the first major industrialized nation to legalize its production and sale for recreational use.
+Uruguay is the only other country to do so.

+Tilray doesn’t do business in the U.S., but has been licensed to produce cannabis for medical use in Canada and Portugal.
+In documents filed with the U.S. Securities and Exchange Commission, it said it has sold marijuana to “tens of thousands of patients in 10 countries spanning five continents through our subsidiaries in Australia, Canada and Germany and through agreements with established pharmaceutical distributors.”

-Chris Barry, a partner at the Dorsey and Whitney law firm in Seattle, handles marijuana investment deals and mergers in both countries.
+Chris Barry, a partner at the Dorsey and Whitney law firm in Seattle, handles marijuana investment deals and mergers in the U.S. and Canada.
 He noted that major institutional investors, including the century-old New York investment bank Cowen, were involved in Tilray’s IPO.

 “You wouldn’t be able to do an offering of that size without institutional participation,” Barry said.
 “The lesson is that the institutions will be there if you have a good business plan and your business is 100 percent legal in the jurisdiction you’re in.”